MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/kubernetes/canary-demo.md

                   imagePullSecrets: '$(imagePullSecret)'
     ```

-1. Add an additional stage RejectCanary at the end of your YAML file to rollback the changes.
+1. Add an additional stage RejectCanary at the end of your YAML file to roll back the changes.
     ```YAML
     - stage: RejectCanary
       displayName: Reject canary